A Closer Look at Self-Supervised Lightweight Vision Transformers: Distillation Improves Pre-Trained Models

 \paragraph{Distillation methods.}

-Specifically, a pre-trained MAE-Base \cite{mae} is introduced as the teacher network.
-We adopt the layer-wise attention-based distillation and hidden-state-based distillation, which are formulated as follows repectively based on the mean squared error ($\mathrm{MSE}$) loss:
+Specifically, a pre-trained MAE-Base \citep{mae} is introduced as the teacher network.
+The distillation loss is constructed based on the similarity between the attention maps of the corresponding teacher's and student's layers.
+It is formulated as: